 Keeping your account contact information up to date is an important factor in our ability to communicate with you should a problem arise.
 Our customer service representatives will be asking for updated phone contact information as part of any interaction with our customers.
-As this data becomes more accurate we will move to the next phase which will incorporate an automatic notification should a system wide problem arise that compromises the quality of your water.
-Feel free to contact us anytime you contact information change.
+As this data becomes more accurate we will move to the next phase, which will incorporate an automatic notification should a system wide problem arise that compromises the quality of your water.
+Feel free to contact our customer service staff at 401-821-9300 to verify your account information anytime your contact information changes.
 Our customer service representatives endeavor to assist you.
 Thanks for your cooperation.